Esri/cad-bim-scripts/Samples/Share and Update SLPK from LYRX/readme.md

-# Share and Update SLPK from Layer File
+# Update a Scene Layer from Civil 3D Using a Layer File

 Automate sharing and updating a SLPK from a layer file to ArcGIS Online.